Luxoft/qml-coreui/docs/admin/install.md

 # Installation

-The `coreui-admin` tool is a script which can be easily installed using standard python tooling.
+The `coreui-admin` tool is a script that can be easily installed using standard python tooling.

 ## Requirements